 English teachers have three options in Qatar:

 - First up, you have international schools.
 Most of these are private and set their own curriculum, as education is only semi-regulated in Qatar.
 You might encounter a broad variety of teaching styles and methods.
 You will teach primary and secondary age children from Qatar and all around the world.
 Qatari schools are high-quality and offer attractive salaries and benefits to English teachers.
+International school jobs are highly competitive and usually require you to have a four year university degree (Masters preferred), a 120-hour TEFL certification or CELTA and 2-3 years of in-classroom experience.
+Some of the more prestigous schools may also require you to have a teaching license from your own country.
+Because of the high expectation of you, I would not recommend this position to a new teacher.

 Requirements for Teaching in Qatar